Delta Goodrem On Portraying Olivia Newton-John In Lifetime Biopic

 Playing the icon in the Lifetime movie is Australian singer, songwriter, and actress Delta Goodrem.
 While the 34-year-old is not well-known in America, she’s a huge star Down Under.
 She rose to fame in the early 2000s playing Nina Tucker on the country’s notorious soap opera Neighbours, and has had five chart-topping albums since her debut record, Innocent Eyes, dropped in 2003.
 She has been a coach on the Australian version of The Voice since the show began airing in 2012 (except for Season 3).
 Goodrem is also known for dating a bevy of celebrities, including tennis player Mark Philippoussis, Westlife singer Brian McFadden, and Nick Jonas.

 Before taking on the lead role in Olivia Newton-John: Hopelessly Devoted to You, she checked with the legendary star, who she calls a “national treasure,” to make sure she had her approval.
-Newton-John has been one of Goodrem’s idols since she was a child, and has become a mentor and dear friend over the years.
+Newton-John has been one of Goodrem’s idols since she was a child and has become a mentor and dear friend over the years.

 “There were many conversations and, as time went on, she said, ‘I really want you to do this,'” Goodrem told Parade.